What to do if your cat is lost

 Losing your cat is a worrying and upsetting time.
 We make sure all strays handed to us have been checked for a microchip and check them against the register.

-You can report your cat missing to our Lost and Found Officer on 01189 814047 as soon as possible in order to maximise the chances of finding it.
-Make sure that you have the following information to hand:
+You can report your cat missing by emailing us at firstname.lastname@example.org as soon as possible in order to maximise the chances of finding it.
+Make sure that you include the following information:

 - Your address and telephone number.

 - The date and time that your cat was last seen.

 - The place your cat was last seen.

 - Your cat's name, sex, breed, age and colour.

 - Whether your cat was wearing a collar and/or ID disc.